Orion-F/regexable/README.md

 ## Contributing

 We welcome contributions!
 If you find a bug or have a feature request, please create an issue on our [GitHub repository](https://github.com/Orion-F/regexable).

-## Documentation

-The official documentation is available at [Regexable Documentation](https://Orion-F.github.io/regexable/).